 4. Make it easily accessible

-It is not feasible to take away busy employees from their working environment to do workplace compliance training in long drawn out face to face sessions.
-By making compliance content available online, you will able to provide training as and when required.
+It is not feasible to take busy employees away from their working environment to do workplace compliance training in long, drawn-out, face-to-face sessions.
+By making compliance content available online, you will be able to provide training as and when required.
 Rolling out new policies and keeping old policies stored in one accessible place can allow your staff to be up-to-date regardless of their location.
-There will, of course, be some training that is best-delivered face to face, so a blended approach often delivers the best ROI.
+There will be some face-to-face training that is best-delivered face-to-face, so a blended approach often delivers the best ROI.

 5. Supplement with technology